[image ALT: Much of my site will be useless to you if you've got the images turned off!]

 Now began the public part of the tour — public not because Lee desired it so, but because the people heard of his coming and insisted on honoring him.
 The General left Warrenton that night, March 29, with Agnes, aboard a sleeping-car, the first on which he had ever ridden, but he was rendered wakeful by the novelty and the interruptions.
 At Raleigh, which was some sixty miles distant, via the Raleigh and Gaston Railroad, scores were waiting in the station.
 "Lee, Lee," they cried, and cheered him again and again.
 But had retired and no doubt was glad to escape an appearance.10 At another station on the way the same sounds of affectionate welcome reached Lee's ears.

 Finally. at 9:30 on the evening of March 30, nearly twenty-four hours after the General had left Warrenton, he reached Augusta, Ga., where he expected to spend the night, before going on to Savannah.12 Mayor Allen and a committee of citizens were at the station to receive him.
 The guest was placed in a carriage with the mayor, Miss Russell, and Alderman Stovall.
-Agnes and Colonel Corley rode in a second carriage with General Indicates a West Point graduate and gives his Class.McLaws, Colonel Rains, and Major T. P. Branch.
+Agnes and Colonel Corley rode in a second carriage with General Indicates a West Point graduate, Class of 1842: a link to his biographical entry in Cullum's Register.McLaws, Colonel Rains, and Major T. P. Branch.
 The party was escorted to the Planter's Hotel, where others gathered to pay their respects.13 Lee was weary, for the journey had been exhausting,14 and he yielded to the appeal that he remain in Augusta a day and not attempt to go on to Savannah the next morning.

 But if it was rest he sought, he did not find it.
 He had to hold a reception nearly the whole of the forenoon.
 "Crowds came," Agnes wrote her mother.
 "Wounded soldiers, servants, and workingmen even.
 The sweetest little children — namesakes — dressed to their eyes, with bouquets of japonica — or tiny cards in their little fat hands — with their names."15 Among the callers were friends of other days, and several of Lee's old generals, among them A. R. Wright and W. M. Gardner,16 as well as McLaws.
 The people must have thronged Lee, for it is recorded that a boy of thirteen, who wished to see him, had to worm his way through the crowd until, at length, he stood by the side of p449 the General and looked up at him in wondering reverence.
 This lad's name was Woodrow Wilson.17